acoustic-content-samples/wchtools-cli/README.md

   Acoustic Content will delete all child pages of a specified page, when that page is deleted.
 This behavior is the same whether a page is deleted from the Sites UI, wchtools, or via API, so be sure you want to delete that entire page hierarchy before deleting a page that has child pages below it.

-  Note:  The WCH Sites API treats the page path (constructed by concatenating the "Name" fields of pages, with / separators) as case sensitive, so it will not find a page named "Lawn and Garden"  if you pass the path "/Home/lawn and garden".
+  Note:  The Acoustic Content Sites API treats the page path (constructed by concatenating the "Name" fields of pages, with / separators) as case sensitive, so it will not find a page named "Lawn and Garden"  if you pass the path "/Home/lawn and garden".

-  By default the WCH Sites API only deletes the page definition when you delete a page, but not the page content directly associated with that page, in case you need to do anything with that content before deleting it.
+  By default the Acoustic Content Sites API only deletes the page definition when you delete a page, but not the page content directly associated with that page, in case you need to do anything with that content before deleting it.
 To delete both the page and the page content at the same time, pass the additional --page-content flag to the delete -p command.

     wchtools delete -p -v --path /testpage --site-context default --page-content  (delete testpage from the default site and the page content item that was created with testpage)